 For a late model trailer, it's going to probably say 80 psi for the tire pressure, which is the maximum pressure the tires should have when "cold" (meaning before you start driving).

-There's absolutely nothing wrong with using 80 psi for the Goodyear Endurance tires.
-I do, and so do the majority of our customers.
+For most people, there's nothing wrong with using 80 psi for the Goodyear Endurance tires.
+That's what the majority of our customers choose to do.
 But sometimes people look at Goodyear's "Load/Inflation Information" table, which is published online, and see that they could run lower pressure based on the weight of their trailer.
 Then, somebody online claims that lower pressure is "better for the Airstream," or that it gives a "softer ride"—and suddenly the choice of air pressure gets a lot more complicated.

 First off, let me dispel the myth that lower air pressure is better for the Airstream.
-Your Airstream is extremely tough and doesn't need "soft tires" to survive.
+It might be in some cases, but you have to weigh the trailer at a truck scale to know for sure.

-I talk about the process of weighing a trailer briefly in The Newbies Guide to Airstreaming, and in much more detail in The (Nearly) Complete Guide to Airstream Maintenance.
+I talk about the process of weighing a trailer briefly in The Newbies Guide to Airstreaming, and in much more detail in The (Nearly) Complete Guide to Airstream Maintenance, 2nd edition.
 If you don't have a truck scale nearby, you can estimate the typical loaded weight of the trailer by adding:

 Compare that total weight to the Goodyear Endurance Load/Inflation table and see what pressure you could run if you wanted.
 (Keep in mind this example applies only to Goodyear Endurance tires.
 If you have another brand, don't use this table.)